jesusdf/openwrt-custom/README.md

 make -j12 menuconfig
 ```

-Ensure that the custom packages are selected (like ntpclient on Network\Time Synchronization) and continue with the kernel compilation:
+Ensure that the custom packages are selected (like ntpdate on Network\Time Synchronization) and continue with the kernel compilation:

 ```
 make -j12 kernel_menuconfig